sarastokes/AOData/README.md

     - Stimulus
    - Analysis

-Although there are multiple approaches for converting an experiment into a `Dataset` object, the `Creator` class has access to all the building functions within `Dataset` and can provide a standardized way of building customized `Dataset` objects.
+Although there are multiple approaches for converting an experiment into a `Experiment` object, the `Creator` class has access to all the building functions within `Experiment` and can provide a standardized way of building customized `Experiment` objects.

 For creating stimulus protocols, there is also the `Protocol` class.
 The advantage of using this class is standardizing stimulus creation.
 The `Stimulus` class stores the `Protocol` name and parameters, making it possible to recreate the `Protocol` object later on and regenerate the exact stimulus used.